-COL 2350, COL 2351, COL 3350, COL 3351, COL 4350, COL 4351 Prerequisites: DRF 1301 and 2DD 1303, or permission of the instructor
+COL 2350, COL 2351, COL 3350, COL 3351, COL 4350, COL 4351

-Δ Monday 9:30 a.m12:30 p.m.
-Cosgrove A wonday 7.50 a.m.=12.50 p.m.
+Prerequisites: DRF 1301 and 2DD 1303, or permission of the instructor

+A Friday 9:30 a.m.-12:30 p.m.
 Cosgrove

 Collage and assemblage revolutionized the nature of art and how it is made, infiltrating painting, sculpture, and drawing.
 Collage and assemblage are provocative and challenging disciplines offering a wide range of expression using both traditional art media and common everyday materials.
-Collage is basically two dimensional, referring to visual and tactile compositions or reliefs made of such things as paper, fabric, cardboard, wood, printed images, metal, and trash.
+Collage is basically two dimensional, referring to visual and tactile compositions or reliefs made of materials such as paper, fabric, cardboard, wood, printed images, metal, and trash.
 Assemblage refers to three-dimensional artwork created by combining various objects-the old and the new, found, mass-produced, natural, or invented.
 Students will explore concepts, collect things, experiment with construction methods, and arrange materials and objects to create meaningful collages, reliefs, box environments, and assemblages.